-Note: Default database server password is 'Hlpwd2013' for HyperLab 2013 product line (in case of an upgrade, you may also try hlpwd2002, hlpwd2005, hlpwd2008 or hlpwd2009).
+Note: Default database server password is 'Hlpwd2014' for HyperLab 2014 product line (in case of an upgrade, you may also try hlpwd2002, hlpwd2005, hlpwd2008, hlpwd2009 or Hlpwd2013).
 If you are ready, click Next.

 A database file selection page appears now.
 When you successfully selected the MDF file, the wizard will automatically fill up the LOG file name field as well as the descriptive database name.
 Change the LOG file name if it does not match your real file name.
 You can also modify the descriptive database name.
 When you are ready, click Next.
+Now the attach process starts.